KartikeyaLab/The-Archive/README.md

 > **Moments, Made To Keep.**

-A personal portfolio and showcase site by **Kartikeya** — a dark, glass-morphism aesthetic built with pure HTML, Tailwind CSS, and vanilla JavaScript.
-No frameworks, no build steps.
+A website for moments and programs that mean a lot to me and hold deep value. ✨

 ---